Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 A Premium netflix account is required.

+Read also [The ATMOS stream info (media-flags) does not appear](#the-atmos-stream-info-media-flags-does-not-appear) to more info.

 ### How is it possible to have only 2.0 audio tracks?

 Netflix provide all 2.0 audio tracks at same bitrate quality so there is no difference between format type (DolbyDigital, AAC).